tbwerinofa/Presentation/Readme.md

  - .NET 9 SDK installer.
  - React 9.0.0

-Please note the above may require more dependencies for the to work
+Please note the above may require more dependencies for them to work

 Task React App